-The BTC consists of a psychiatrist, licensed psychologist, and, as an ex-officio member, a Recipient Rights Specialist.
-BTC reviews and approves or disapproves any plans that propose to use restrictive or intrusive interventions with individuals served by the public mental health system who exhibit seriously aggressive, self-injurious or other behaviors that place the individual or others at risk of physical harm.
+The BTC consists of a psychiatrist (currently the Medical Director), licensed psychologist, and, as an exofficio member, a Recipient Rights Specialist.
+Other members on the BTC include clinical staff and a QI staff.
+BTC reviews and approves or disapproves any plans that propose to use restrictive or intrusive interventions with individuals served by the public mental health system who exhibit seriously aggressive, self-injurious, or other behaviors that place the individual or others at risk of physical harm.
 As part of this review, the committee evaluates the effectiveness of behavior treatment plans and the use of behavioral interventions.
 Data and a descriptive summary is submitted quarterly for review to CIRC, the PIHP, and MDHHS.